okomkamara001/documentation/content/applications/productivity/calendar.rst

 Additional event information can also be configured:

 The :guilabel:`All Day` checkbox is ticked by default.
-For events with specific start and stop times , untick the box to enable time selection, which will automatically populate in the :guilabel:`Start` section.
+For events with specific start and stop times, untick the box to enable time selection, which will automatically populate in the
+:guilabel:`Start` section.

 The signed-in user will auto-populate as the first attendee.
 Additional attendees can be added from